-- 1. Take your pain medications on a regular basis to maintain a steady, level pain control and take them with food if possible. - 2.
+- 1. Take your pain medications on a regular basis to maintain a steady, level, pain control and take them with food if possible. - 2.
 Drainage from the incisions is normal for the first night and second day.
 At first it will be bloody, but eventually it will lighten to a clear fluid.
 Don't be surprised if the seepage is profuse.
-Sleep on several towels to protect your bed linens the first couple of nights. - 3.
-Your garment will already be on when you awake from surgery and you should keep it on until your first post-op visit. - 4.
-Strenuous exercise should be avoided until at least three weeks after your surgery. - 5.
-Areas on your body may feel numb, since the nerves in the skin may be injured from the suctioning.
-This is normal, and sensation should return in a matter of weeks. - 6.
-NO SMOKING WHATSOEVER!!! - 7.
+Sleep on several towels to protect your bed linens with first couple of nights. - 3.
+Your garment will already be on when you awake from your surgery and you should keep it on until your first post-op visit. - 4.
+Strenuous exercise should be avoided until at least 3 weeks after your surgery. - 5.
+Areas on your body may feel numb since the nerves in the skin may be injured from the suctioning.
+This is normal and sensation should return in a matter of weeks. - 6.
+NO SMOKING WHATSOEVER! - 7.
 Apply ice cold compresses to areas if it makes you feel better. - 8.
-Refrain from aspirin and ibuprofen, as well as other non-steroidal antiinflammatory medications and blood thinners until at least two weeks after your surgery.
+Refrain from aspirin and ibuprofen as well as other non-steroidal anti-inflammatory medications and blood thinners until at least 2 weeks after your surgery. - 9.
+Bathing: It is okay to shower two to three days after your surgery. - 10.
+No vigorous sexual activity until cleared by Dr. Pautler!